shaloo/docs.arcana/docs/auth/onboard/react-nextjs/custom-ui/build-social/twitter-oauth.md

 ---
 alias: react-nextjs-twitter-social-auth
 title: 'User Login with Twitter'
-description: 'Learn how to add user onboarding in React/Next.js apps using custom login UI and Twitter as the social provider.'
+description: 'Learn how to add user onboarding in React/Next.js apps using custom login UI and Twitter as the social OAuth provider.'
 arcana:
   root_rel_path: ../../../../..
   social_provider: "'twitter'"